 Most recently, Hannah was a prizewinner in the 2017 National Flute Association’s Young Artist Competition.
 She was also named a winner of the annual Francis Walton Artist Competition.
 In 2012, she received first place in the NFA’s Orchestral Audition and Masterclass Competition.
 Hannah has been a prizewinner in the Myrna Brown Artist Competition, the Atlanta Young Artist Competition, the Crescendo Music Awards, and the Couer d’Alene Young Artist Competition.
 In addition, she was a featured soloist with the University of North Texas Symphony Orchestra, the University of Northern Iowa Symphony Orchestra, the Oklahoma City University Symphony Orchestra, the Oklahoma City University Wind Philharmonic, and the Oklahoma Youth Orchestra.
 In 2008, she was named as a recipient of the renowned Theodore Presser Award for excellence in music and was elected into the honor societies of Pi Kappa Lambda and Phi Kappa Phi.
 She is an active member of the National Flute Association and Texas Flute Society, where she has served on numerous committees.

 Dr. Cheyenne Cruz joined the faculty at the University of Texas at Arlington in 2016 as Lecturer in 2016, teaching applied clarinet lessons, clarinet studio class, chamber groups, music appreciation, and aural skills classes.
-Cheyenne was recently named a Buffet Performing Artist, and holds positions as the second clarinetist for the Texarkana Symphony Orchestra and the Longview Symphony Orchestra.
-Previously, she taught at the collegiate level as Adjunct Clarinet Instructor at Stephen F. Austin State University, and was the Teaching Fellow in chamber music for the University of North Texas in 2015.
-Cheyenne also maintains a select private clarinet studio in the DFW area, and her high school students have been accepted into All-State bands and orchestras for both the TMEA and ATSSB organizations.
+Cheyenne was recently named a Buffet Performing Artist, and holds positions as the second clarinetist in the Texarkana Symphony Orchestra and bass clarinetist in the Longview Symphony Orchestra.
+Previously, she was the Adjunct Clarinet Instructor at Stephen F. Austin State University, and was the Teaching Fellow in chamber music for the University of North Texas.
 Cheyenne completed her DMA in clarinet performance with a related field in music education at the University of North Texas in 2015.
-She also holds a Master's degree in clarinet performance from the Florida State University and Bachelor's degree in music education from McMurry University.
+She also holds a Master's degree in clarinet performance from the Florida State University and a Bachelor's degree in music education from McMurry University.